 Keywords: Sketching, Locality Sensitive Hashing, RACE, Attention, Linear, Transformers

 Abstract: Softmax Attention has a quadratic time complexity in sequence length, which becomes prohibitive to run at long contexts, even with highly optimized GPU kernels.
-For example, FlashAttention2 and FlashAttention3 (exact, GPU-optimized implementations of Softmax Attention) cannot complete a single forward–backward pass of a multi-head attention layer once the context exceeds $\sim4$ million tokens on an NVIDIA GH200 (96 GB).
-We introduce RACE Attention, a kernel-inspired alternative to Softmax Attention that is strictly linear in sequence length and embedding dimension.
-RACE Attention replaces the exponential kernel with a sharpened angular similarity, and approximates attention outputs via randomized projections and soft Locality-Sensitive Hashing (LSH).
-Across language modeling, masked language modeling, and text/image classification, RACE Attention matches or outperforms strong baselines while reducing wall-clock time and memory.
-In a controlled scale test, it processes up to 12 million tokens during a single forward-backward pass on an NVIDIA GH200 GPU and 75 million tokens on an Intel Xeon® Gold 5220R CPU—well beyond the practical limits of the current state-of-the-art attention implementations.
+For example, FlashAttention-2/3 (exact, GPU-optimized implementations of Softmax Attention) cannot complete a single forward–backward pass of a single attention layer once the context exceeds $\sim 4$ million tokens on an NVIDIA GH200 (96 GB).
+We introduce **R**epeated **A**rrays-of-**C**ount **E**stimators (RACE) Attention, a kernel-inspired alternative to Softmax Attention that is strictly linear in sequence length and embedding size.
+RACE Attention replaces the exponential kernel with a sharpened angular similarity, and approximates attention outputs via Gaussian random projections and \emph{soft} Locality-Sensitive Hashing (LSH), avoiding construction of the full attention matrix.
+Across language modeling, masked language modeling, and text/image classification, RACE Attention matches or outperforms strong baselines up to $64$K seqeuence length while reducing wall-clock time and memory usage.
+In addition, we conduct a controlled scaling study on a single attention layer and demonstrate processing of up to 12 million tokens on an NVIDIA GH200 GPU and 75 million tokens on an Intel Xeon® Gold 5220R CPU in a single forward–backward pass, which is well beyond the capabilities of current state-of-the-art attention implementations.
 RACE Attention thus offers a practical and theoretically grounded mechanism for long-context training on today’s hardware.

 Primary Area: foundation or frontier models, including LLMs